isabellaPhung/UCSC-CSE123-S25/doc/common/personas/linda.md

 ### Goals {#l_goals .unnumbered .unlisted}

 - Focused on her work and beginning to take on a managerial role at her company
-- Needs to manage multiple meetings per day and planning tasks for others
+- Needs to manage multiple meetings per day and plan tasks for others

 ### Behaviors {#l_behav .unnumbered .unlisted}